ccowmu/CClub-snacks-/README.md

 ## installing PYQT5
 Now that you have python, there is another important thing you need to run this project.
 To get PYQT5 on windows, download from [the following link](https://www.riverbankcomputing.com/software/pyqt/download5).
 On Mac and linux, either do brew install pyqt5 on mac  orsudo apt-get install python3-pyqt5 for linux.
 ## building the project
 Next, clone the repository by doing the following command git clone https://github.com/ccowmu/CClub-snacks-.git.
 Next, navigate to the directory you put the repository in and do the following command to build python snack_ui.py.py.
-You know you built the app when you see a new window show up and see the UI onscreen. # CClub-snacks-
+You know you built the app when you see a new window show up and see the UI onscreen.
-This repository is home of the computer club Point of sale system.
-It is written in PYQT5.